seyerjo/fa2trakt/docs/03_features.md

 - **Detailed Operation:**
   1. The `openTraktUrl(url)` function is called with the constructed URL.
   2. It checks if the `url` is provided.
-  3. It calls the Chrome Extension API `chrome.tabs.create({ url: url })`.
+  3. It calls `window.open(url, "_blank")`.
   4. The browser handles opening the URL in a new tab.
 - **Edge Cases:**
   - **Browser Blocking Popups:** Although unlikely for extension-initiated actions from user clicks, overly aggressive browser settings _could_ interfere, but standard behavior allows this.
-  - **Invalid URL:** If the constructed URL is somehow invalid, `chrome.tabs.create` might fail.
+  - **Invalid URL:** If the constructed URL is somehow invalid, `window.open` might fail silently or open an error page.
 - **Validation Rules:**
   - Input `url` must be a non-empty, valid URL string.
 - **Error Handling:**
   - If the `url` parameter is missing or empty, logs `errorOpeningUrl` (localized) using `console.error` and throws a new `Error` with the localized message `errorUrlRequired`.
-  - After calling `chrome.tabs.create`, it checks `chrome.runtime.lastError`.
-If an error exists, it logs the error object and the localized message `errorOpeningUrl` using `console.error`, and displays a browser alert to the user with the localized message `alertCouldNotOpenUrl`.
+  - Displays a browser alert to the user with the localized message `alertCouldNotOpenUrl` if the URL parameter is missing or empty.
+Note: `window.open` does not provide a direct success/failure callback, so errors during the browser's attempt to open the tab cannot be reliably caught by the extension code.

 ## Feature 6: Internationalization (i18n)